raphaelmcobe/dataSanJose2019_nn_presentation/slides/content/home/01_introduction.md

 * Gradient Descent:
   * Finding the <em>minimum of a function</em>;
     * Look for the best weights values, <em>minimizing the error</em>;
-  * Takes steps proportional to the negative of the gradient of the function at the current point.
+  * Takes steps <em>proportional to the negative of the gradient</em> of the function at the current point.
-  * Gradient is a vector that is tangent of a function and points in the direction of greatest increase of this function.
+  * Gradient is a vector that is <em>tangent of a function</em> and points in the direction of greatest increase of this function.

 ---
 ## Artificial Neural Networks
 ### Gradient Descent
-* In mathematics, gradient is defined as partial derivative for every input variable of function;
+* In mathematics, gradient is defined as <em>partial derivative for every input variable</em> of function;
-* Negative gradient is a vector pointing at the greatest decrease of a function;
+* <em>Negative gradient</em> is a vector pointing at the <em>greatest decrease</em> of a function;
-* Minimize a function by iteratively moving a little bit in the direction of negative gradient;
+* <em>Minimize a function</em> by iteratively moving a little bit in the direction of negative gradient;

 ---
 ## Artificial Neural Networks